ClickHouse/examples/ClickHouse_vs_ElasticSearch/DataAnalytics/internals/On-disk_format_and_insert_processing/README.md

 ### Logical and physical on-disk data structures

 Elasticsearch stores and indexes JSON documents within an ① [index](https://www.elastic.co/blog/what-is-an-elasticsearch-index), a logical grouping of one or more physical shards.
 A shard can have one or more physical copies called replica shards for resilience.
 For scalability, shards and replicas can be [distributed](https://www.elastic.co/guide/en/elasticsearch/reference/current/scalability.html) over several nodes.
 A single shard ② consists of one or more immutable segments.
 A segment is the basic indexing structure of [Lucene](https://lucene.apache.org/), the Java library providing the indexing and search features on which Elasticsearch is based.
-A segment ③ is a container for several data structures:
+A segment ③ is a container for several data structures (we list the most important ones here):

 * [Inverted index](https://en.wikipedia.org/wiki/Inverted_index) is the basic data structure for full-text searches.
 * [Block K-D trees](https://users.cs.duke.edu/~pankaj/publications/papers/bkd-sstd.pdf) store [multi-dimensional points](https://www.elastic.co/fr/blog/lucene-points-6-0) and are used for searches on geospatial data and numeric and date ranges.